redox-os/website/content/news/rsoc-2025-uds.md

 1. It first makes a `SYS_CALL` to the `uds` scheme to receive the complete message stream.
 2. It parses this stream, filling the application's `iovec` buffers with the payload data.
 3. When it parses the ancillary data portion and finds an FD count for `SCM_RIGHTS`, it knows how many file descriptors are waiting in the scheme's queue.
-It then internally calls `syscall::dup(socket, "recvfd")` the specified number of times.
+It then internally calls `syscall::dup(socket, "recvfd")` the specified number of times, and uses Redox's FD sending mechanism to obtain the file descriptors.

-This approach encapsulates all the complexity within the C library.
+This approach encapsulates all the complexity of Redox's file descriptor sending mechanism within the C library.
 The application developer can use `sendmsg` and `recvmsg` in the standard way, without worrying about the underlying `sendfd`, `dup`, and `SYS_CALL` mechanics.
 It takes only one syscall to send or receive a message, which is much more efficient than the "named dup" approach.

 This `SYS_CALL` eliminates the inefficient `dup-write/read-close` pattern, replacing multiple syscalls with just one.